PoC-dev/as400-sfltemplates/readme.md

 See *Further Reading* below for a reference to the ILE RPG language.
 This should help understanding the code.

-##### The Help Panels
+##### The help panels
 Online Help is an often neglected topic.
 The AS/400 facilities make it comparatively easy to create helpful online help, because the help text can be made different for different cursor positions on screen.
+This is achieved by help panels having multiple *sections*.

+In addition, a display file might reference a "global" section of a help panel group as part of the global DSPF definitions.

-Help Panels are created with something that resembles HTML in a crude way (called GML).
-Not all Features of basic HTML are provided, also.
-See the examples and try out the help on different cursor positions in the SFL itself.
+Help Panels are written in something that resembles HTML in a crude way, called [GML](https://en.wikipedia.org/wiki/IBM_Generalized_Markup_Language).
+Not all Features of basic HTML are provided, though: Resulting output is meant to be viewed on screen, and in simple printouts.
+See the provided examples and try out the help on different cursor positions in the SFL itself.

 You can add references to help entries by
 - absolute screen positions (rectangle), as used in the details record format